What Are The Jewels in a Watch For?

 - A roller jewel is a type of jewel that is used a connection point between the escape wheel and the pallets and sits inside the pallet fork.

-Most mechanical watches have around 17 jewels that are used in several areas:
+Most jeweled watches have around 17 jewels that are used in several areas:

 - Balance Wheel

-- One impulse jewel can be found in the Balance wheel assembly where the escapement level hits it.
+- One impulse jewel can be found in the assembly where the escapement level hits it.

 - Staff Pivot